CordulaRobinson/GEE/emilynason/DRC/CongoMinesSAR_README.md

 The CongoMinesSAR.ipynb file contains a script for Google Earth Engine through the Python API.
 This script focuses on a selected area in southern DRC, near a concentrated area of known mines.
-This calculates images for a 6 month period in both 2019 and 2021 Sentinel-2 data is used to calculate true color composite images for both years, along with the NDVI index.
+This calculates images for a year-long period for 2019, 2020, and 2021.
-Sentinel-1 Radar data is used to show the VH values for both years.
+Sentinel-2 data is used to calculate true color composite images for each year, along with the NDVI, NDMI, and NIR/G indices.
-The script calculates areas with the lowest VH values and marks them as water.
+Sentinel-1 Radar data is used to show the VH, VV, VH/VV, and VV/VH values for each year.
-Areas with VH values that are low but not as low as the 'water' values are marked as possible mines.
+Calculations for each of the above bands are combined with the index values from Sentinel-2, to create water and mining estimates for each year.
-Finally, the possible mine values are combined with low NDVI values to create a mine estimate for both years.
+A false color composite of the VH and VV bands is also created.